-Welcome to the Messer lab in the Department of Biological Statistics and Computational Biology at Cornell University.
+Welcome to the Messer lab in the Department of Computational Biology at Cornell University.
 We are interested in a broad range of topics in evolutionary biology and population genetics.
 A particular focus of the lab lies in studying cases of rapid adaptation that allow us to observe evolution in real-time and sometimes even repeatedly.
-Examples of such rapid adaptations include the evolution of pesticide and drug resistance, the domestication of dogs, and cases of adaptive introgression from Neanderthals into modern human populations.
-Current research projects in the lab employ a wide spectrum of computational and analytical approaches in concert with the analysis of large-scale population genomic data.
-We are also establishing an experimental program to study the population dynamics of CRISPR gene drives, which promise a mechanism for rapidly spreading genetically-engineered alleles in a population.
-The potential applications of such gene drives are ambitious and range from the eradication of disease vectors to the preservation of endangered species.
+Examples of such rapid adaptations include the evolution of resistance to pesticides and drugs, and the rapid adaptive responses observed in laboratory evolution experiments.
+Research projects in the lab employ a wide spectrum of computational and analytical approaches in concert with the analysis of large-scale population genomic data.
+We also perform experiments in fruit flies to study the population dynamics of CRISPR gene drives, which promise a mechanism for rapidly spreading alleles in a population.
+The potential applications of this new technology range from the control of vector-borne disease to the preservation of endangered species.

 Philipp W. Messer